ivstiv/iptables-whitelist-script/README.md

 ## Installation
 Just clone this repository and run the script as shown...

-## Setup a token for auto-version checking and database downloads
-1. Make a free IP2Location account [here](https://lite.ip2location.com/sign-up) or [become their customer](https://www.ip2location.com/?rid=1522).
-2. If you are using the lite(free) version you can find your download token [here](https://lite.ip2location.com/file-download).
-3. Copy the **Download Token** to the **token field** in config.ini
-4. Test it by forcing an update with --update-database

-***Since I don't have the paid version I can't give you detailed instructions on how to do it but the process should be somewhat similar.***

 ## IPtables configuration and advice
 **Please note that if you don't specify ports for the whitelist to be applied to it will be applied to all which would effectively block you from connecting remotely via ssh or ftp!**